 Have you ever been in a public restroom and witnessed other people doing things that are rude and unbecoming?
-Have you ever had to clean up after guest who used and left a mess in your bathroom?
+Have you ever had to clean up after a guest who used and left a mess in your bathroom?

 One of the least discussed etiquette topics is bathroom etiquette, but it's one that needs to be addressed.
 Whether you need to use the bathroom when visiting a friend or you're using a public restroom, follow these guidelines for good restroom manners.
 Knowing some basic etiquette rules will give you confidence that you are doing the right thing.

 If you are the host or hostess of a party or just having friends over for drinks, check the bathroom before the guests arrive.
 Make sure you have plenty of toilet paper, soap, and hand towels.
-A spare roll of toilet paper on the shelf will come in handy if you're hosting a large group or even a few people for a long period of time.
+A spare roll of toilet paper on the shelf will come in handy if you're hosting a large group or even a few people for a long period.

 Close the Door

 This may seem like a no-brainer, but you'll be surprised by how many people don't bother closing the door all the way when they use the restroom.
 Close the door and make sure it clicks.
 If you are in a public facility, lock it.
 If someone accidentally walks in on you, not only will you be embarrassed, the other person will be red-faced as well.

 Don't confuse the restroom with a conference room.
 It's not the place to chat about business or hold long personal discussions.
-Remember that there may be other people in there, and they shouldn't be forced to listen to something they don't need to know.
+Remember that there may be other people there, and they shouldn't be forced to listen to something they don't need to know.

 Allow Personal Space